notsag-dev/hacking-tools-for-web-developers/README.md

 ```
 The `-A` flag means the scan is aggressive which includes OS detection, service versions detection, and the execution of the default set of scripts.
 For less intrusive attacks use `--script=safe` instead.
 For vulnerability detection (very useful, but more intrusive) use `--script=vuln`.

-The results show a Microsoft IIS 6.0 web server running on port 80.
-The following steps will be oriented to collect information about it and try to exploit it in order to get access to the system.
+The results show a Windows machine running the Microsoft IIS 6.0 web server on port 80.
+The next steps will be oriented to collect information about the web server and try to exploit it in order to get access to the system.

 Tip: If nmap indicates the host is down, it may be because the server it is not configured to reply to ping requests.
 Adding `-Pn` will launch the scan and ignore the ping check.